Historical Jackson NH Inn

 In the 70’s the Welches sold the business to the Powers who were the co-founders of the now famous Jackson Ski Touring Foundation-the nation’s first municipal ski touring operation-which was formed right here at the living room of the main inn.

 In 1976, the Inn was purchased by Bill and Synda Zeliff who ran the Inn successfully for 24 years, making it a household name and one of the most popular places to stay in the White Mountains.
-The Zeliffs sold the historical Inn in New England to the Tolley family in 2000 who added the Carriage House and Spa, indoor pool and fitness center to the property, making it the resort it is today.
+The Zeliffs sold the historical Inn in New England to the Tolley family in 2000 who added the Carriage House and Spa, indoor pool and fitness center to the property, making it the White Mountain resort it is today.

 Since May 2010, Gary and Sandra Plourde have owned and managed the Christmas Farm Inn.
 Originally from Maine and Germany, Gary and Sandra have come here with many years of hotel experience from around the world and a passion to preserve the heritage and authenticity of the Christmas Farm Inn & Spa for future generations.